memirio/Spectrums/README.md

-# Looma — Design Discovery by Abstract Concepts
+# Spectrums — Design Discovery by Abstract Concepts

-Looma is a web application that lets users discover great website designs by searching for abstract visual concepts (e.g., "playful", "austere", "measurement", "3d", "gradient").
+Spectrums is a web application that lets users discover great website designs by searching for abstract visual concepts (e.g., "playful", "austere", "measurement", "3d", "gradient").
 Users can stack multiple concepts to refine results.
 Screenshots are automatically captured and tagged using CLIP embeddings, enabling zero-shot semantic search.

 ## Features